tdmarkham00/stat386-projects/_posts/2022-09-16-my-Tutorial.md

 :-------------------------:|:-------------------------:|:-------------------------:
 ![Figure](https://github.com/tdmarkham00/stat386-projects/raw/main/assets/images/cook.png)  |  ![Figure](https://github.com/tdmarkham00/stat386-projects/raw/main/assets/images/dfbeta.png) | ![Figure](https://github.com/tdmarkham00/stat386-projects/raw/main/assets/images/dffit.png)

 As you can see in the plots, each test has a horizontal red line.
-Any points too far from that line may be considered an infuential point.
+Any points too far from that line may be considered an influential point.
 Transforming data to fix other assumptions can make those go away, but if not you can run your model with and without those points and see if there is a difference.
 In our case, there are a few points that are a bit too far to be ignored.

 #### -Required additional predictor variables-
 In most cases, adding more data to our model is helpful.
 Think about a few things that you might want to know to help make this model more accurate?
 Maybe road conditions, the type of tires, etc. These are situations where you would want to add another predictor variable to get a better model.
 Because this post is just about simple linear regression, we will assume this is ok for now.